Last Updated: February 21, 2024

 Most importantly, it will give your profile and content more visibility/impressions (Pretty vital if you are building a personal brand).

-7. Customize Your URL
+7. Customize Your LinkedIN URL

 Make it easy for people to find you by customizing your LinkedIn profile URL to include your name or a variation.
 This is also helpful when promoting your personal brand on other platforms or offline networking.